 First of all, let me introduce myself.
 My name is Annet Muller-ter Veen.
 I hold a Bachelor's degree in Education, a Bachelor's degree in Psychology, and a Master of Science in Healthy Ageing and Healthy Society.
 From this position, I am an advisor to the foundation Wij(s) met Wolven and to the international Association Wolfstop Europe.
-The foundation Wij(s) met Wolven is established as a voice for residents of the Netherlands who, for various reasons, are concerned about the presence of wolves and the growing number of wolves in our small country.
+The foundation Wij(s) met Wolven is established as a voice for residents of the Netherlands who, for various reasons, are concerned about the growing number of wolves in our small country.
 On their behalf, I conducted two surveys with over 3,000 respondents in the Netherlands regarding the concerns people have about wolves in their environment.

 On the map of Europe, the Netherlands occupies only a tiny space.
 In this small country live over 18 million people.
 Our country has no wilderness, only cultivated nature in an highly modified and urbanized environment.
 That cultivated nature consists of fragmented areas.
 The largest area is the Veluwe, which is filled with villages and towns and crisscrossed by highways and railways.
-In the densely populated urban area of the province of Utrecht, there is a national park of about 100 km2, also intersected by highways and railway lines.
-In the north of the Netherlands, there are two nature parks of 61 and 37 km2.
-Many people live and work within the boundaries of the national parks I just mentioned.
-And in all of these areas are packs of wolves present.
+In the densely populated urban area of the province of Utrecht, there is a national park of only about 100 km2, also intersected by highways and railway lines.
+In the north of the Netherlands, there are two nature parks of 65 and 37 km2, respectively.
+In these parks too, many people live and work within the boundaries of the national parks.
+And in all of these areas, are packs of wolves present.
 Wolves that have rapidly multiplied over just a few years.
 In addition, young wolves from Germany continue to enter our country in search of their own territory.

 Due to the lack of untouched nature and a population density of 533 people per km2, it is impossible for wolves in the Netherlands to avoid contact with human activity.
 These natural areas, which are also used for recreation, attract millions of visitors each year.
-As a result, there is a high chance that wolves become habituated to people and that they will lose their natural fear.
+As a result, there is a high change that wolves become habituated to people and that they will lose their natural fear.
 They appear more and more frequently near humans.
-Not only that-last year, a five-year-old child was bitten while playing in the forest, and during another event parents saw how a wolf came out of the bushes, knocked over their two-year-old daughter, and stood on her chest.
-And recently, there were two separate biting incidents-one in the Veluwe and one in Utrecht-in which women were bitten in the upper leg.
+Not only that-last year, a five-year-old child was bitten while playing in the forest and recently, there were two separate biting incidents-one in the Veluwe and one in Utrecht-in which women were bitten in the upper leg.

 And although it is normal behavior for wolves to attack dogs, it is not normal for this to happen while the dogs are on a short leash or are close to people.
 Nevertheless, this has occurred several times at different locations in our country.

 When we talk about wolves and emotions, it goes beyond primary feelings.
 It's not just about liking or fearing wolves.
-No-this is about how the presence of wolves in working- and living environment influences the daily life of people.
-I will explain what the thousands of people I represent told us.
+No-this is about the influence that the presence of wolves in your living environment has on your daily life.
+I will explain what the thousands of people I represent are telling us.

-In the media and by politicians, livestock farmers who have many wolf victims among their animals are often not taken seriously.
-Their suffering is dismissed with the argument that their animals will eventually end up at the slaughterhouse anyway.
+In the media and by politicians, livestock farmers who have many wolf victims among their animals are often not taken seriously, and their suffering is dismissed with the argument that their animals will eventually end up at the slaughterhouse anyway.
 These people experience this as hurtful, and it makes them angry and sad.